currentpattern/Year-Zero-Engine-Universal/Skills and Rolling the Dice.md

 INTIMIDATING: At a -3 penalty (or rolling XXX successes), you may use MIGHT instead of INFLUENCE when you threaten someone to make them do what you want.
 If successful, they cannot demand anything in return but can choose to attack.

-OTHER EXTRA EFFECTS:
-For every extra X, choose 1 applicable effect:
-- Give 1 success to another PC in a similar situation before your next turn.
-- Gain +1 modification to a later skill roll relating to this one
-- You impress someone. +1 to one INFLEUNCE roll on them later.
-- You push or throw an object with great force.
-One target of your choice within Arm's Length suffers +1 damage, modified by armor.

 #### **ENDURANCE**
 When the road is long and hard, when your legs can’t carry you any longer, roll for ENDURANCE.
 Roll for this skill when you travel in extreme weather or when you are forced to suffer bitter cold.
 If you succeed, you push through the pain and can fight on for a while longer.